ccdcoe/CDMCS/Arkime/package_setup/README.md

 Note, this guide sets up default cont3xt systemd service which logs to plaintext file under `/opt/arkime/logs` folder.
 If following this tutorial, that folder might be missing and service would fail.
 Make sure the folder exists before restarting the service.

-## Cool tricks
+## Adding custom fields

 Arkime is not limited to fields defined by its creators.
 You can add your own!

+### Overriding geoip

 You can override fields in `config.ini` using the `[override-ips]` section.
 This works per subnet.
 Note that country is limited only to 2 chars.
 This is a really useful trick in exercises where networks are simulated anyway.
+Can also be useful for adding context to internal subnets that are geographically separated.

 * https://arkime.com/taggerformat